geoffreysessums/RowdyBlog/README.md

 ## Description

-DjangoProject is a blogging web application that uses Django's built-in administration site interface for managing users and editing blog posts.
+RowdyBlog is a blogging application that allows authors to manage users, posts, comments, and mailing lists.
+Visitors can search for posts, leave comments, register and create a profile, subscribe to the mailing list, and follow authors.

 ## What I Learned